 Other USBGA coaches to receive this honor are Gerry Berouse and Joseph McCourt.

 Three USBGA coaches have won the Buckey Walters award: Kevin Sullivan, Gerry Berouse and Joe McCourt.
 There are many impressive people also won this award and it is still going strong.
 Visit the website of the Western Golf Association Caddie Hall of Fame.
+Make sure you visit the list of inductees to the Caddie Hall of Fame here!

 The Ken Venturi Coach of the Year Award is named in honor of the legendary PGA champion and World Golf Hall of Famer.
 Ken deeply appreciated the relationship between a coach and a blind golfer, believing a coach must have a high level of expertise in the game, exemplary sportsmanship, and spirited compassion.